gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-1/main.typ

 ==== Method Modifiers

-Continuining from the body of the methods, the next part is checking the list of modifiers on the respective methods in @abstract-modifiers.
+Continuing from the body of the methods, the next part is checking the list of modifiers on the respective methods in @abstract-modifiers.
 Following the pattern definition, there are two scenarios of possible modifier combinations for abstract methods:
 - public & abstract
 - protected.